Oatmeal has a wholesome reputation when it comes to breakfast. But did you know it can help soothe your skin along with your morning munchies?

 Colloidal oatmeal can help stop this harmful process by forming a protective layer on the skin’s surface, promoting healing.

-Natural colloidal oatmeal helps keep skin moisturized.
+Natural colloidal oatmeal has moisturizing effects that help with dryness of your skin.
 Its emollient properties help prevent transepidermal water loss - the loss of moisture through the skin’s surface when its outer layer is damaged.
 Oats also contain a lot of starch and naturally occurring plant sugars called beta glucans that are both known for soaking up moisture.
-A protective layer of colloidal oatmeal from bath soaks, lotion, soap, or scalp care products will help hold water against the skin.
+A protective layer of colloidal oatmeal from bath soaks, body lotions, soaps, or scalp care products will help hold water against the skin.

 Dry skin is often itchy and irritated, so boosting moisture content is a great way to soothe discomfort and promote healing.

-Oatmeal’s emollient properties also help smooth scaly, rough skin.
+Oatmeal’s emollient properties also help smooth scaly, rough, and irritated skin.
 This helps create a softer, more supple surface.
 Many of the underlying skin conditions that cause scalp irritation and flaking such as psoriasis and eczema lead to scaly patches of skin, so using an emollient to soften the skin may calm affected areas.

 Oats are a rich source of saponins, natural plant compounds that make great cleansers because of the foam they generate.
-Colloidal oatmeal powder can also gently exfoliate the skin, aiding in removal of dead skin cells and sebum (natural oil) buildup on the scalp that often creates flakes.
+Another benefit of colloidal oatmeal powder is that it can gently exfoliate the skin, aiding in removal of dead skin cells and sebum (natural oil) buildup on the scalp that often creates flakes.

 Certain saponins in oatmeal called avenacins have antimicrobial properties.
 People with dandruff tend to have an imbalance in the microbiome of their scalp - specifically, too much of a fungus called Malassezia.
 The avenacins in oatmeal are known to fight fungal growth, which can help bring balance and health to the scalp’s natural microbiome.